 This website is dedicated to the men and women assigned the Airborne Missile Maintenance Squadron in the Strategic Air Command.
 They maintained the GAM-77/AGM-28 Hound Dog Missiles, GAM-72/ADM-20 Quail Missiles, and AQM-34 Firebee Missiles used to protect our nation during the Cold War.
-I would like to thank everyone that has contributed photographs, materials and money to them maintenance of this website.
-And a special thank you to Tom Dillion for twisting the arms of everyone at the reunions to collect funds to defray the cost of operating the website and newsletter.
-All of your contributions are greatly appreciated.
-Thank You!
+I would like to thank everyone that has contributed photographs, materials and money toward maintenance of this website.

 Ronald Sortor, Webmaster